Skip to main content

 " She can handle him really well!"
 Jaivanta smiled.

-" And what everyone went through?
-The thoughts the fears, the anxiety all because of you! "
+" And what did everyone go through?
+The thoughts, the fears, the anxiety, all because of you! "

 Pratap laughed.

-" You seemed brave to me, you are scared about injuries like this?"
+" You seemed brave to me, you are scared of injuries like this?"

 " It is not funny!
-Ranima was so worried for you."
+Ranima was so worried about you."

 " Was Ranima the only one worried?"
 His question made her look up at him.